loriandler/credit-risk-classification/README.md

 For healthly loans `0`, the balance of precision & recall (F1-Score) is 100%  and 88% for high-risk loans `1`.
 This is a pretty good balance between precision and recall for both.

 The logistic regression model shows a good predictive model for both healthy & high-risk loans.

+## Credits
+Thank you to Hunter Hollis, instructor, and TA's Randy and Sam for this week's instruction.